libevm/website/source/_posts/yulp-smart-contract-dev.md

 ![](https://i.imgur.com/l2zRZbI.png)

-Being the ~~naive~~ curious chap I was, I decided to try out Yul+ for myself, and see if those Yul+ coomers were really onto something or if its was .
+Being the ~~naive~~ curious chap I was, I decided to try out Yul+ for myself, and see if those Yul+ coomers were really onto something or if it was just coomer talk.

 But, before I could really write any code, I was already cucked by the dev tooling environment -- apart from [ControlCplusControlV's Yul+ plugin for hardhat](https://github.com/ControlCplusControlV/hardhat-Yul) (which I couldn't get working), there wasn't really anything substancial out there in the wild.
 The only other thing I could really find was the [fuel-v1-contracts](https://github.com/FuelLabs/fuel-v1-contracts), but the build environment and tooling was incredibly custom and specific to their setup.